Four Knights: Rubenstein's Defense

 Date: 14 Jan 1977

 This is not a trick opening, useful only once such as is Kostics' Trap.
-This is my standard defense against the Four Knights opening.
+This was my first try at using Rubenstein's defense, and it became my standard defense against the Four Knights opening.
 It has rich possibilities.

 1. e2-e4, e7-e5.